Project 2: CS 61A Autocorrected Typing Software cats.zip

 Important: If

-, and multiple strings have the same lowest difference fromtyped_word
+typed_wordis not contained insideword_list, and multiple strings have the same lowest difference fromtyped_wordaccording to thediff_function,autocorrectshould return the string that appears first inword_list.

 Note: Some diff functions may be asymmetric (meaning flipping the first two parameters may yield a different output), so make sure to pass in the arguments to